gvtsch/gvtsch.github.io/content/Blog/LangChain/ReAct.md

 )
 ```

-The Wikipedia tool allows the agent to access Wikipedia's extensive and structured knowledge base.
-It is ideal for retrieving more or less reliable, factual information on a wide range of topics that may not be included in the LLM's original training dataset or may be out of date.
-The agent uses it to quickly get an overview of a topic or to check specific facts.
+Wikipedia access gives the agent a massive knowledge base for factual information that might not be in the LLM's training data or could be outdated.

 #### TavilySearchResults

-Here’s how you configure the Tavily Search tool.
+Here's how you configure the Tavily Search tool:

 ```python
 search = TavilySearchResults(